genius92606/COSC6373-Team6/README.md

     2. Train with enhanced images
     3. Train with transformer
     4. Train with both enchanced images and transformer
+    5. Train with transformer using 100 epochs
+    6. Train with transformer using 300 epochs
 3. Testing and Evaluation:
-    1. Predicting results using all the models (4 models)
+    1. Predicting results using all the models (6 models)
     2. Evaluate all the models.

 ## <div align="center"></div>